axieinfinity/ronin-documentation/docs/apps/rns/guides/register/auctioned.md

 In RNS, auctioned domains are listed as follows:

-* **Awaiting auction:** Domain name is in the auctioned list but no auction is scheduled in the near future.
+* **Awaiting auction:** Domain name that's in the auctioned list but does not have a scheduled auction in the near future.
-* **Upcoming auction:** Domain name doesn't have a starting price yet but the auction's date is announced.
+* **Upcoming auction:** Domain name that doesn't have a starting price yet but has an announced auction date.
-* **Auctioning:** An action is open and the domain name is open for bidding.
+* **Auctioning:** Domain name that's being auctioned and is open for bidding.
 If no one places a bid during the auction, the domain's status becomes **Awaiting auction** until another auction opens.

 ### Renewal fee